mike-lischke/java2typescript/readme.md

 # Nested Classes and Interfaces
 Because Typescript does not support nested classes and interfaces, a transformation is done using namespaces.
 The top level class is exported as usual.
 If it contains an inner class then a namespace with the same name as that of the top level class is added and the nested class is exported from there.
 The same approach is used for deeper nesting levels, converting so nested classes/interfaces to nested namespaces.

+This works pretty well, except for fields that are not public, but accessed by the outer class.
+In Java it is possible to access such protected fields of inner classes.
+In TS you have to manually make them public.